AshutoshDhaka23/LoRA32-for-UAV-communication/README.md

 ### setting up the simulation
 https://ardupilot.org/dev/docs/building-setup-linux.html - this is what is needed. and using https://mavlink.io/en/mavgen_python/ - this mavlink reference a basic message parser can be made.

+https://ardupilot.org/dev/docs/learning-ardupilot-uarts-and-the-console.html - this link is really important to simulate what we want.